Q: What is the Amazon CloudSearch Free Trial Program?

 No, the Amazon CloudSearch free trial program expires 30 days from the date you create your first search domain.
 Unused hours do not carry over to the following month.

 Yes, you get 30 days from the date you first create an Amazon CloudSearch search domain.
 However, keep in mind that the free trial ends as soon as you reach the usage limits, which can occur in less than 30 days if your domain scales to multiple search instances.
+To get started, simply log in to the AWS management console and launch your free CloudSearch domain.

 If your usage exceeds the monthly free usage limits, you simply pay standard, pay-as-you-go Amazon CloudSearch rates.
-(See the Amazon CloudSearch page for full pricing details.)
+(See the Amazon CloudSearch pricing page for full pricing details.)

 You can log into your Account Activity page to view and download current and past Amazon CloudSearch usage.